-Summer’s coming (as hard as it is to believe right now) and here's a common scenario with the average homeowner: They’re sitting in their house, minding their own business, happily indulging a bowl of popcorn and watching a movie, when suddenly he/she hears terrible sound; drip... drip... drip.
-They look over to see the household pet licking at a puddle that's gradually forming on the bathroom floor.
-Suddenly: Anxiety, stress, and that “how much will this cost?” feeling.
+Summer’s coming (as hard as it is to believe right now) and here's a common scenario with the average homeowner: They’re sitting in their house, minding their own business, enjoying a bowl of popcorn and watching a movie, when they notice that terrible sound; drip... drip... drip.
+They turn their head to see the household pet licking at a puddle that's gradually forming on the bathroom floor.
+Suddenly: Worry, stress, and that sinking feeling.
 What caused the leak?; water heater, leaky toilet, shower, faucet?
-Not necessarily – the central air conditioner is frozen solid.
+Not necessarily – it's the air conditioner of all things.
 This can occur anywhere, from Fort Wayne to Thailand, regardless of climate.

 Why Air Conditioners Freeze

 The part of the air conditioner that actually freezes is known as the evaporator coil.
 This component of the air conditioner transfers (evaporates) heat from the inside to the outside of your Fort Wayne area home.
 Usually there are two factors why the evaporator coil may freeze:

 - Restricted air flow

 Either way, the ending effect is that the air conditioner's evaporator coil will be unable to properly dissipate heat, and in essence 'overcools' itself.
 The net effect of this super-cooling is condensation (that's water formation), and finally ice forms from that condensation as it cools below the freezing point.
 In other words, the A/C just turned into an old-school icebox.

 What Might You Do When Your A/C Freezes?

 - Turn the system completely off at the thermostat, and don’t try to thaw the system by increasing the temperature at the thermostat.
 Just make sure the A/C system is completely OFF.